alexander-tereshin/car_price_prediction/README.md

 ---
 * **Predict Car Prices** - Submit features of a car and get a predicted selling price.

-* **Batch Predictions** - Upload a CSV file or list of features with multiple car records and get predicted prices for each.
+* **Batch Predictions** - Upload a CSV file or submit list of features with multiple car records and get predicted prices for each.

 Requirements
 ---